The 2019/03/05 release of EnOS Cloud image offers the following new services, features, and enhancements:

 The Stream Preview feature is added to the Stream Analytics Service for testing data processing streams.
 After a data aggregation stream is designed, it can be tested and tuned with a small batch of data.
 When a preview task runs, it will intercept and process the latest real-time data, and the processed data will not be saved in the database.
 With the preview results, you can debug and tune the data processing stream.
 If the preview results meet the expectation, you can start running the stream.

-For more information about the Stream Preview feature, see Monitoring Data Aggregation Stream.
+For more information about the Stream Preview feature, see Monitoring Stream Processing Jobs.

 Data Asset Management¶